 I knew the side effects of this type of medication well.
 I had spent years trying every popular appetite suppressant that came along.
 I knew how it would mask and hide true hunger and how it would greatly increase my risk for heart attack, stroke, and even death.

-As I looked at the sticky note with the name of this weight loss medication and my physician’s phone number, I knew that I had also created this out of desperation and despair.
+As I looked at the sticky note with the name of this weight loss medication and my physician’s phone number, I knew had also created this out of desperation and despair.
 I felt fear and frustration engulf me like an old enemy that I thought was long gone.